jhu-library-operations-test/pass-policy-service/README.md

 If not successful, it will print out validation errors and terminate with a nonzero code

+## Configuration

+Configuration is provided via a policy rules DSL file.
+This is a JSON document that containes rules which govern which policies apply to a given submission.
+Documentation can be found in [its concrete design doc](https://docs.google.com/document/d/1cPNN9TFUCLX-4yVoRuhmM0Vcrh3WYWNs-rwAszuJWXk/edit#heading=h.sae8awmp6ter)

+An example of such configuration file can be found in the [test data](rule/testdata/good.json)

 ## Building

 Building the policy service requires go 1.12 or later.